Disclaimer: I do not own the Hunger Games premise, or any character, place or event you may recognize from the books.

 -Annie's Games to Mockingjay (chapters 85 to 102) Mags' stroke is a blow to the rebels, but new players have revealed themselves.
 President Snow's hold on Panem is slipping, but he's not about to give in.
 Watch Annie win in the most twisted Games the Capitol has ever designed.
 Meet Johanna, Paylor, Coin, and learn everything you've ever wanted to learn about the rebellion Katniss sparked.

-Lying in bed, Mags could almost taste the fear of the reapings in the tangy summer air.
+Lying in the rope-woven hammock, Mags could taste the fear of the reapings in the tangy summer air.

 True fear was when your fingers had grown too stiff and raw to hold a needle, unable to mend the tears in your clothes and shield yourself from the cold's bite.
 Fear was when you ate little despite your ravenous hunger because growing out of your shoes in the wilderness would mean certain infection and death.